zibz0017/QuartzVault/content/Notes.md

 - This was difficult as planes had relatively limited ability to carry supplies in those days.
 In addition, some pilots were killed in crashes.[^1094]
 - The US stationed some B-29 bombers in the UK, in range of Moscow, to threaten the SU.
 The B-29 was capable of carrying atomic bombs.
 People were worried the US would drop another on Moscow and bring on WWIII.[^1094]
 - The SU ended the blockade in May 1949.
 Stalin had realized that this was fruitless.[^1094]
+- The SU had the largest army after WWII.
+People were scared that they would want to expand across Europe.
+People believed that the US atom bomb deterred them.[^1095]
+- In April 1949, Western countries formed NATO.
+It was (and is) a mutual defense pact.
+This means that if any NATO country is attacked, all of the countries come to its defense.
+The US army (especially with its superior technology that it shared) was the backbone of NATO.[^1095]
+- The SU viewed this as an act of aggression.[^1095]
+- In August 1949, the SU developed its own atom bomb.
+This led to fear in the West.[^1095]
+- Spies helped the SU develop the bomb far faster than they otherwise would have.
+Some spies helped the SU because they thought the world would be a safer place if there wasn't just one country with atom bombs.
+The two countries would deter each other.[^1095]
 # Footnotes

 [^1]: Siman 445 Sif 1 Sif Katan 3